Community support helps fast internet succeed - BC Local News

 How did Kaslo pull this off?

 “There was a small critical mass of people who had experience with fibre.
-And the nature of the community is such that there’s a lot of cohesive community efforts going on,” Tim Ryan, Secretary of the Kaslo infoNet (KiN) Society told BLack Press.
+And the nature of the community is such that there’s a lot of cohesive community efforts going on,” Tim Ryan, Secretary of the Kaslo infoNet (KiN) Society told Lakes District News.

 The KiN Society started in the mid 1990s as a non-profit organization trying to bring internet service to the area when the web was in its infancy.